{{org_field_logo}}

 - Staff must not allow unauthorised individuals to enter alongside them.

-If a service user does not answer the door:
+If a person does not answer the door or staff cannot gain access, staff must:

 6. Professional Conduct When Inside a Service User’s Home